When it comes to building a stronger overhead press, doing more overhead presses consistently is one of the best ways to improve.

 To set this up is simple, pick a weight that allows for 5-8 reps to hit failure.

 If you do more than 8 reps, that’s fine.
 Add 5 lbs the following week and push to failure.

 If you don’t hit 8 reps, keep the weight the same next time and beat your reps.

-Here’s how this progression might look!
+Here’s how a progression for your Overhead Press workout might look!